 The ID also serves as a library card, which enables students to check out materials (e.g. books, videos, etc.) from any Gadsden State Library and to access the Library's webpage and online resources.
-A replacement card can be issued at each campus once the student has paid the replacement fee of \$5.00 at the Business Office.
+A replacement card can be issued at any of the listed locations once the student has paid the replacement fee of \$5.00 at the Business Office.